mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

   - `'squared-error-label-wise'` A variant of the squared error loss that is applied to each label individually.
   - `'squared-error-example-wise'` A variant of the squared error loss that takes all labels into account at the same time.
   - `'squared-hinge-label-wise'` A variant of the squared hinge loss that is applied to each label individually.
-  - `'squared-hinge-example-wise'` A variant fot he squared hinge loss that takes all labels into account at the same time.
+  - `'squared-hinge-example-wise'` A variant of the squared hinge loss that takes all labels into account at the same time.

 - `shrinkage` (Default value = `0.3`)